octarinesec/MAPL/docs/MAPL_SPEC_v1.md

 Essentially, a rule gives a decision whether the sender (client) may do the operation on the resource of the receiver (server) using the protocol when the conditions apply.

 ### Sender and Receiver
-Sender services (clients) and Receiver services (servers) name structures.
+Sender services (clients) and Receiver services (servers) name structures defined as <senderName, senderType> or <receiverName, receiverType>.
-Sender is comprised of sender name and sender type.
+Sender structure is comprised of sender name and sender type.
-Receiver is comprised of receiver name and receiver type.
+Receiver structure is comprised of receiver name and receiver type.

 - The language allows IPs and CIDRs.
 - The names are case sensitive strings, comprised of alphanumeric characters, '-', '/' and '.' and must not contain spaces or tabs.